 If you would like to continue, we would arrange a next appointment and take it from there.

-When the lockdown is over, you can choose to have sessions in person or to stay on line (or to have a mix).
+Now that the lockdown is over, you can choose to have sessions in person or on line or to have a mix.
 I practice in a confidential, pleasant residential setting in East Sheen, SW14 near Upper Richmond Road (a full address is provided on booking your introductory session ; it is within easy reach of the public transport listed above.
 During my practice hours there is open parking outside and on many of the side-streets adjoining).

 Beccy Lindsay, Counsellor and Psychotherapist